 Come, follow me

 I believe this is what Jesus meant when he said to follow him.
-He wants us to learn how to look at life as a sliver of eternity, to see that all of us walk through the valley of the shadow of death.
+He wants us to learn how to look at life as just a sliver of eternity, to see that all of us walk through the valley of the shadow of death, through a world of darkness and uncertainty.
 We all live in varying states of ignorance of our true identity and purpose in mortality.
 He wants us to learn to look beyond the behavior of others and love them because we personally realize their eternal worth, just like God values them.
 It really doesn’t matter how others treat us.
 What matters most is how well we each come to understand why we follow the Savior.
 It is his example and continuing support that teaches us that we are always loved, that we have His support, and that when life on earth is over we will be better prepared to live with him again, because we saw past someone’s snarky comment about our efforts to be kind, or their flat refusal when we tried to help.
 Instead, we spent our time in mortality seeking to live a celestial lifestyle, and trying to see the plight of mortality as it truly is, and God’s love as the only way out of Satan’s many traps.